 The main fat source in the Mediterranean diet is extra virgin olive oil, a monounsaturated fat and a much healthier option than solid fats.
-Monounsaturated fats have been shown to actually decrease LDL levels, which is an important step in reducing existing heart disease and prevent myocardial infarctions (heart attacks).
+Monounsaturated fats could decrease LDL levels, which is an important step in boosting your heart health.
 Extra virgin olive oil is the least processed form, which provides the highest level of positive antioxidant effects.

 Olives contain vitamin E, polyphenols and flavonoids which are all anti-inflammatory agents.
-They protect against free radical damage and are a critical part of the heart attack diet menu.
+They protect against free radical damage and are a critical part of the Mediterranean diet menu.

 Another source of fat in the Mediterranean diet is nuts.
 Though nuts are high in fat and calories and should be consumed in moderation, most of the fat is not saturated and therefore they serve as a heart-healthy fat source in addition to olive oil.
-Nuts reduce cholesterol in addition to containing a good amount of fiber.
-Nuts also contain arginine, a compound that prevents clotting and soothes the blood vessels.
+Nuts could improve cholesterol in addition to containing a good amount of fiber.
+Nuts also contain arginine, a compound that could improve the health of your blood vessels.

 Heart Healthy Proteins

 Fat and cholesterol intake is also limited in the Mediterranean diet because heart-healthy protein sources like fish, poultry and legumes are consumed more often than red meats and egg yolks.
 In fact, legumes like peas, lentils and beans contain protein but no cholesterol and very little fat.
-Cold water fish like salmon, sardines, mackerel, and herring contain omega-3 fatty acids which have been shown to lower triglyceride levels in the blood.
-Omega-3 also helps combat irregular heartbeats and can lower blood pressure.
+Cold water fish like salmon, sardines, mackerel, and herring contain omega-3 fatty acids which could improve the triglyceride levels in the blood.

 Fruits and Veggies

 The consumption of at least 10 servings of fruits and vegetables per day is another important part of the Mediterranean diet.
-Fruits and vegetables are high in dietary fiber, which has been shown to increase heart health by lowering cholesterol.
-Orange juice contains vitamin C and antioxidants, orange juice is a super drink for the heart attack diet.
-Garlic has a positive influence on blood pressure, cholesterol and triglycerides.
+Fruits and vegetables are high in dietary fiber, which could improve heart health.
+Orange juice contains vitamin C and antioxidants, orange juice is a super drink.
+Garlic could have a positive influence on blood pressure, cholesterol and triglycerides.
 It also makes food more flavorful which decreases the need for salt.
-Berries are rich in polyphenols that prevent cell damage to the heart.
+Berries are rich in polyphenols.

 Similarly whole grains are also high in fiber and form part of the heart-healthy Mediterranean diet as well.

 Moderate consumption of red wine is permitted in the Mediterranean diet.
-Red wine contains antioxidant flavonoid phenolics and resveratrol, which have been shown in studies to decrease blood clotting and plaques formed in the arteries (Arteriosclerosis) and to increase HDL, or ”good” cholesterol.
+Red wine contains antioxidant flavonoid phenolics and resveratrol, which could be heart healthy.

-By decreasing intake of trans and saturated fats as well as salt, limiting cholesterol intake, and increasing fiber, omega-3, monounsaturated fats, and low-fat proteins, the Mediterranean diet can reduce and reverse heart disease and cardiovascular disease.
+By decreasing intake of trans and saturated fats as well as salt, limiting cholesterol intake, and increasing fiber, omega-3, monounsaturated fats, and low-fat proteins, the Mediterranean diet could boost your heart health.

 Sample Diet Menu

-Below is a sample of typical diet for people who want to prevent or reverse heart disease.
+Below is a sample of typical diet for people who want to boost their heart health.

 - Breakfast: Lowfat yogurt topped with berries.
 Oatmeal topped with slivered almonds.
 A banana.
 Orange juice.